jamesnulliu/DataStructure_SHU_project/README.md

 The author of the origin project is JamesNULLiu, Lrf8182,

-This project is based on Apache License 2.0.
+This project is based on [Apache-2.0](https://github.com/jamesnulliu/SHU_DS_znj_Project01/blob/main/LICENSE) License.

 According to this license, you can use the involved codes for free.